mietek/halcyon-website/pages/docs/halcyon-lib/index.md

 ### match_exactly_one

-Output only one line of input when the input consists of only one line; otherwise, return `1`.
+Output one line of input when the input consists of one line; otherwise, return `1`.

 ```
 $ echo -n | match_exactly_one ; echo $?